chainer/chainermn/docs/source/tutorial/step2_datasets_evaluators.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Some of extensions should be invoked only by one of the workers.
-For example, if ``PrintReport`` extension is invoked by all of the workers,
+For example, if the ``PrintReport`` extension is invoked by all of the workers,
 many redundant lines will appear in your console.
 Therefore, it is convenient to register these extensions
 only at workers of rank zero as follows::